terry98004/Turing/README.md

 # Turing
-Using the libHGT static library, calculates values needed to apply Turing's Method
+Using our **libHGT** static library, calculates values needed to apply Turing's Method

 ## Overview